shannontyx/CloudComputingProject/README.md

 The --csv=results flag generates CSV files with performance metrics (e.g., response time, failure rates).
 These files are saved in the VM's home directory.

 **Step 6: Analyze Results**
-Download CSV Files:
+Download CSV Files:  </br>
-Access VM via Google Cloud Console: Go to Compute Engine > VM Instances.
+Access VM via Google Cloud Console: Go to Compute Engine > VM Instances. </br>
 Click SSH for your locust-vm.

-In the browser-based SSH terminal:
+In the browser-based SSH terminal:</br>
-Click the three-dot menu in the top-right corner.
+Click the three-dot menu in the top-right corner. </br>
-Select Download File.
+Select Download File. </br>

 Enter the path to the files, e.g., ~/results_stats.csv.